The 3D Mirage: Probing and Taming 3D Hallucinations: Experiments

 \section{Experiments}

 To validate our framework, we first establish the vulnerability of SOTA models on our \textbf{3D-Mirage} benchmark.
-We then demonstrate the effectiveness of our \textbf{Grounded Self-Distillation} method in taming these hallucinations and conduct a thorough ablation study to verify our design choices.
+We then demonstrate the effectiveness of our \textbf{Grounded Self-Distillation} method in taming these hallucinations.